hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 After an exhausting day at work, some of us long for a walk in fresh air while others crave seafood for dinner.
 Some people are captivated by marine biodiversity that you can only truly experience when diving; others can't think of a more relaxing way to spend a weekend than go fishing.
 Yet for every single one of us, things we love are endangered by the consequences of mismanaged waste.
-In this article we will describe the impact of mismanaged waste on the environment, climate and human health.
+In this article we describe the impact of mismanaged waste on the environment, climate and human health.